it176131/it176131.github.io/_posts/2025-01-18-recent-posts-action.md

 📂 it176131.github.io
 └── 📂 .github
     └── 📂 actions
-        └── 📂 recent-posts  # The action and all its requirements ├── 🔧 action.yml
+        └── 📂 recent-posts
-            ├── 🐋 Dockerfile
+            ├── 🔧 action.yml  # The action metadata file
-            ├── 🐍 main.py
+            ├── 🐋 Dockerfile  # Instructions to build the Docker container ├── 🐍 main.py  # Python script to pull/parse the XML and update the input (README.md)
-            └── 📄 requirements.txt
+            └── 📄 requirements.txt  # Python package dependencies for main.py

 📂 it176131
 ├── 📂 .github